Prasad179/L_T_EduTech_Hackathon_at_SHAASTRA_IITM/README.md

 4. Cruise
 5. Tankers

 To design transfer learning based CNN architecture, I have compared five pretrained CNN models.
+In those model I have not used fine tuning as it was resulting in low accuracy.
 To select the best among them, I have considered the weighted F1 score as a metric, as the problem is an imbalanced multi-class classification problem.

 They are as follows:
 1. MobilenetV2